Dick Teague: American Motors

-After a management change at AMC, Teague worked under Roy D. Chapin, Jr. who was also a sports car enthusiast.
-Teague developed production models that featured "excitement" such as the Javelin.
-This design evolved from two AMX prototypes that were part of the "Project IV" concept cars during 1966.
+After a management change at AMC, Teague worked under Roy D. Chapin Jr., who was also a sports car enthusiast.
+Teague developed production models that featured "excitement," such as the Javelin.
+This design evolved from two AMX prototypes that were part of the "Project IV" concept cars during the 1966 automobile show circuit.
 Other top executives, such as Robert B. Evans, wanted Teague's two-seat AMX design to be brought to the market "very quickly."
-Teague originated a non-running show car in late-1965 and since he was a “two-seater kind of guy, the production American Motors AMX was his car."
-The new models offerings reflected AMC's strategy to shed its "economy car" image and appeal to a more youthful, performance-oriented market.
+Teague originated a non-running show car in late 1965, and since he was a "two-seater kind of guy, the production American Motors AMX was his car."
+The new models' offerings reflected AMC's strategy to shed its "economy car" image and appeal to a more youthful, performance-oriented market.

 During the 1970s, "only a handful of cars had real personalities, and many of those came from the smallest U.S. producer, American Motors" under the direction of Teague.

-When the automobile market was changing to a greater focus on quality and fuel efficiency, Teague characterized the work by his design team at AMC as "we still want to make cars with charisma; cars that stand out from the pack ... the future means the large look inside, away from the claustrophobic."
+When the automobile market was changing to a greater focus on quality and fuel efficiency, Teague characterized the work by his design team at AMC as "We still want to make cars with charisma; cars that stand out from the pack ... the future means the large look inside, away from the claustrophobic."

-Teague worked on the design of the 1975 AMC Pacer, the first car with cab forward design.
+In 1971, Teague proposed an innovative economy car incorporating a lightweight materials with front-wheel drive utilizing a compact Wankel engine.
+However, the 1975 production version of the AMC Pacer turned out to be different due to numerous constraints.
+Focused on making the car large inside, it is considered to be the first car with a cab forward design.
 It was also the first 'wide-small' automobile that "gave drivers the impression they were driving a conventional large American."
 Its "styling was different and appealing in an offbeat sort of way" featuring large amounts of glass.
-The Pacer's low beltline prevented the side door window from lowering completely out of sight, so Teague designed the inner door panels with large bolsters."
-Anatole Lapine, the designer of the Porsche 928 body was inspired by the Pacer.
+The Pacer's low beltline prevented the side door window from lowering entirely out of sight, so Teague designed the inner door panels with large bolsters."
+Anatole Lapine, the designer of the Porsche 928 body, was inspired by the Pacer.

-Teague received AMC Hall of Fame recognition as the 2012 "Person of American Motors" - an executive or employee of American Motors or subsidiary company that was instrumental to the success of the company.
+American Motors was the smallest domestic automaker and had "to innovate or die" and this strategy was formalized by Chapin in the firm's "Philosophy of Difference" because it could not copy or compete with its rivals, but needed to go its own way by innovating market segments to survive.
+The company "produced some wonderfully creative and original designs".
+In the 1980, Teague unsuccessfully attempted to persuade AMC's board of directors with a minivan concept, a design formula adopted by Chrysler.
+Teague headed talented stylists that included Fred Hudson, Chuck Mashigan, Robert "Bob" Nixon, Vince Geraci, Norbert Ostrowski, and others.